agsb/f2u/docs/Notes.md

 *still lots of english errors, please correct me*

+# 12/11/2023

+- made for new flags, 0x80 is F_RESERVED, to identify the byte size+flags,
+    0x40 is IMMEDIATE, 0X20 is COMPILE_ONLY, 0x10 is HIDDEN.

+- start of eeprom stuff, forth variables load/save and constants, yet not complete

+- changed, again, the internal names and order of forth variables

+- eeprom and io/ports, C@E, C!E, C@P, C!P, @E, !E, @P, !P,
+    using prefix C for byte, D for double, and sufix E for eeprom, P for IO ports
+    ( sram is default and no still no flash stuff)

 # 10/11/2022

 - all pre-compiled compound words use direct BRANCH and ZBRANCH for jumps